Contact us now to enjoy our 2 Hours or Less! approval process.

 Nearly every state, plus all territories and the District of Columbia have passed similar laws known as “Little Miller Acts.”

-Bonds have increased by 35% in recent years in private construction contracts even though the number of overall contracts have decreased by 24%.
+The requirement for a guaranty by a surety has increased by 35% in recent years in private construction contracts even though the number of overall contracts have decreased by 24%.